Cross-Scale Pretraining: Enhancing Self-Supervised Learning for Low-Resolution Satellite Imagery for Semantic Segmentation: Results

 The \textit{MR-model} and \textit{HR-model} are pretrained with the same input image size.
 Further, the mid-resolution input size of the \textit{SA-model} matches the input size of the MR- and HR models.

-Table \ref{tab:main-res} shows the downstream semantic segmentation performance of the three models pretrained with I-JEPA and LatentMIM.
-We see that the \textit{SA-model} out-ranks the other models, demonstrating the superiority of adding a spatial affinity component to SSL pretraining and using real mid- and high-resolution image pairs.
+Table \ref{tab:main-res} shows the downstream segmentation performance of the three models pretrained with I-JEPA and LatentMIM frameworks.
+We see that the \textit{SA-model} out-performs the LR-model in all but one case.
+Further, \textit{SA-model} outperforms the HR-model in most cases.